MartinPellizzer/terrawhisper-compiler/prompts.md

 beautiful photo of Achillea millefolium on a wooden table surrounded by many other medicinal herbs and spices, Pinterest

-beautiful photo of achillea millefolium in the wild, Pinterest, natural light, 8k
+beautiful photo of achillea millefolium plant in the wild, Pinterest, natural light, 8k

 a beautiful 3/4 photo realistic shot of Eucalyptus tea on a wooden table surrounded by medicinal herbs, Pinterest